 Jekyll Island is part of Georgia’s Golden Isles and includes Sea Island, St. Simons Island, Little St. Simons Island, and the city of Brunswick on the mainland.
 Accessible by the Jekyll Island Causeway, Jekyll has 10 miles of shoreline and is the southernmost of these isles.
 It’s found north of Florida’s Amelia Island.

 Amid a setting of saltwater marshes and tropical palm trees, the whole family can enjoy a variety of activities and attractions such as the Georgia Sea Turtle Center, the St. Simons Island Lighthouse Museum, a 25-mile Historic District bicycle trail, and horse-drawn carriage rides.

 Jekyll Island dolphin tours are great fun for the whole family.

-There’s a swimming pool, a fitness center, a bar, a putting green, and a restaurant at this pet-friendly resort.
+This pet-friendly resort has a swimming pool, a fitness center, a bar, a putting green, and a restaurant.
 It’s not beachfront, but there is a free shuttle to and from the beach.

 14. The Florida Keys and Key West – Florida

 For a whole string of tropical isles in the U.S. to explore at your leisure, you can’t beat the Florida Keys.

 Whether it’s Key Largo, Islamorada, and Marathon, or Big Pine and Key West, they all offer the natural beauty and tropical ambiance of palm trees, warm breezes, and lots of water-based activities and attractions along the Atlantic Ocean and Gulf Coast.